jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - AAD tenants via Azure roles
       - Azure regions
   - You pay for egress and ingress between VNETs, if it is global between different regions I pay a bit more
+  - Using gateway transit, you can enable on-premises connectivity without deploying virtual network gateways to all your virtual networks.
+This method can reduce the overall cost and complexity of your network.
+By using virtual network peering with gateway transit, you can configure a single virtual network as a hub network.
+Connect this hub network to your on-premises datacenter and share its virtual network gateway with peers.
   - Hub and Spoke
     - Ex:  For V1 and V3 to connect to each other via Hub V2 the following is required:
       - Configure the peering connection in the hub only (v2) to allow gateway transit.